 Peter Thirring studied law at the University of Vienna.
 He used his more than 30 years of insurance experience in the Generali insurance group.
 He was General Manager of Donau Versicherung from March 2016 to the end of June 2018.
-Peter Thirring was appointed to the Vienna Insurance Group Managing Board on 1 July 2018.
+Peter Thirring was appointed to the VIG Holding Managing Board on 1 July 2018.

-Areas of responsibility: External active reinsurance
+Areas of responsibility: External active reinsurance, Group IT, Business Organisation

-Country responsibilities: Georgia, Liechtenstein, Slovakia, Turkey
+Country responsibilities: Slovakia, Georgia, Liechtenstein, Turkey

-Peter Thirring is also active in the Supervisory Boards of the following significant Vienna Insurance Group company: Kooperativa (Slovakia).
+Peter Thirring is active in the Supervisory Boards of the following significant1 VIG insurance companies: Kooperativa (Slovakia), Donau Versicherung (Austria)